boraderen/oasis/README.md

 Oasis is a process mining workspace for exploring event logs, process models, and object-centric event logs in one place.

 It combines a Next.js frontend with a FastAPI backend and PM4Py-based analysis tools.
-The project includes starter assets so you can open it locally and begin exploring without collecting files first.
+The project includes starter assets.

 ## What Oasis Can Do